Mindfulness. How to do it.

 Taster in school

-These taster sessions are not delivered by MiSP but by a local independent MiSP-trained .b Foundations teacher.
+These on site taster sessions are not delivered by MiSP but by a local independent MiSP-trained .b Foundations teacher.
 The taster will last 60-90 minutes, will be held at your school and a fee will normally be charged.
 To find a local .b Foundations teacher check our map.

 Complete an eight-week mindfulness course